 That rising tide should have lifted Newsweek‘s boat, but Brown’s tactics took it in the wrong direction, said Samir Husni, director of the Magazine Innovation Center at the University of Mississippi School of Journalism.
 “Newsweek did not die,” he told the AP.
 “Newsweek committed suicide.”

 To be fair, Newsweek was already on life support when Brown inherited it.
 She reportedly wept when she delivered the news to the Newsweek staff on Thursday.
 The closure will involve an unspecified number of layoffs.

 Diller told The New York Times‘ Media Decoder blog that the Newsweek acquisition ”was a mistake.”
 With only 500 pages of print advertising this year, ”It became completely self-evident that we couldn’t print the magazine anymore.”
 Newsweek will actually continue to live in print through a handful of overseas licenses, but U.S. subscribers will next year find it replaced by the all-digital Newsweek Global, with a single, worldwide edition that requires a paid subscription.

 This entry was posted on Saturday, October 20th, 2012 at 3:33 pm and is filed under Business News, Layoffs, R.I.P..
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.